Parent page: Installation, Licensing & Management

-With the EULA read, continue with the install by checking the I accept the agreement box and clicking the Next button.
+With the EULA read, continue with the install by checking the I accept the agreement box then click the Next button.

-If you already have Altium Designer installed, and are running the installer for a subsequent point release within the same version stream (e.g. installing Altium Designer 20.1.x, and Altium Designer 20.1.x-1 is already installed), an additional page of the Altium Designer Installer wizard will be available - Installation Mode.
-This page gives you the choice of either updating an existing version instance of Altium Designer, or installing as a separate new version instance.
+If you already have Altium Designer installed, and are running the installer for a subsequent point release within the same version stream (e.g., installing Altium Designer 22.0.x, and Altium Designer 22.0.x-1 is already installed), an additional page of the Altium Designer Installer wizard will be available – Installation Mode.
+This page gives you the choice of either updating an existing version instance of Altium Designer or installing it as a separate new version instance.
 Choose the New installation option to maintain separate version instances of the software on the same computer.
 Alternatively, choose the Update existing version option, then use the drop-down field to select the specific instance of the software you wish to update.

 If you already have a previous installation of Altium Designer within the same version stream, you can choose to update that version.